quadflor/Quadflor/README.md

 algorithms learn how to assign its labels to documents.
 It also supports optional concept extraction, synset resolution, spreading activation, and hierarchical weighting.
-The most notable contribution is a stacked classifier called ´SGDDT´, which consists of stochastic gradient descent (optimizing logistic regression) and decision trees.
+The most notable contribution is a stacked classifier called `LRDT`, which consists of stochastic gradient descent (optimizing logistic regression) and decision trees.

+## Using the example

+An example call with tfidf features and stochastic gradient descent:

+    ```./run.py -tf sgd -k Code/lucid_ml/file_paths.json -Kexample-titles -i```

+where `file_paths.json` should contain the key given by `-K` and references to
+paths for the data, the gold standard, and the thesaurus.